Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg.md

 ### Case 1: Normal assignment (`operatorCode: =`)

 The `rhs` flows to `lhs`.
 In some languages, it is possible to have an assignment in a subexpression (e.g. `a + (b=1)`).
-For this reason, if the assignment's ast parent is not a `CompoundStatement` (i.e., a block of statements), we also add a DFG edge to the whole operator.
+For this reason, if the assignment's ast parent is not a `BlockStatement` (i.e., a block of statements), we also add a DFG edge to the whole operator.
 If the `lhs` consists of multiple variables (or a tuple), we try to split up the `rhs` by the index.
 If we can't do this, the whole `rhs` flows to all variables in `lhs`.

 Scheme: